-2.1 Ambiguity versus underspecification
+2 Ambiguity versus underspecification

 The theories described above make claims about what readings are available for a given sentence.
-Importantly, the fact that a sentence can be judged true in a particular context does not by itself mean that this context corresponds to a distinct reading of the sentence.
+Importantly, the fact that a sentence can be judged true in a particular situation does not by itself mean that this situation corresponds to a distinct reading of the sentence.
 In cases of ambiguity, the situations in which a sentence is true under one reading differ from those in which it is true under another reading.
 Consider the sentence Sue has a bat.
-Under one reading, it is true if Sue has a flying mammal; under another reading, it is true if Sue has a baseball bat.
-Under a given reading, the sentence may be true in one of these situations but false in the other situation.
-In cases of underspecification, by contrast, a sentence has a single, underspecified reading, which is true in different situations.
+Under one reading, it is true in a situation in which Sue has a flying mammal; under another reading, it is true in a situation in which Sue has a baseball bat.
+So, under a given reading, the sentence may be true in one of these situations but false in the other.
+In cases of underspecification, by contrast, a sentence has a single, underspecified reading, which can be true in different situations.
 For instance, the sentence Sue has a sibling is underspecified regarding whether Sue has a brother or a sister.
-Under this reading, the sentence is true in either of the two situations.
-In some cases, one reading may be strictly stronger than another.
-For Everyone loves someone, the inverse scope reading entails the surface scope reading; thus, looking solely at the contexts in which the sentence may be judged true is thus not sufficient to determine whether the inverse scope reading exists.
+The sentence is true in either of the two situations.
+In cases that allow for several readings, one reading may be strictly stronger than another.
+For the sentence Everyone loves someone, the inverse scope reading entails the surface scope reading; thus, looking solely at the contexts in which the sentence may be judged true is not sufficient to determine whether the inverse scope reading exists.